storybookjs/ember/docs/api/csf.md

 When you want to change the name of your story, rename the CSF export.
 It will change the name of the story and also change the story's ID and URL.

-You should use the `name` configuration element in the following cases:
+It would be best if you used the `name` configuration element in the following cases:

 1. You want the name to show up in the Storybook UI in a way that's not possible with a named export, e.g., reserved keywords like "default", special characters like emoji, spacing/capitalization other than what's provided by `storyNameFromExport`.
 2. You want to preserve the Story ID independently from changing how it's displayed.
 Having stable Story IDs is helpful for integration with third-party tools.